Ketamine Infusion Therapy – A Trusted Part of Modern Medical Care.

 Exploration into the therapeutic properties of ketamine began when patients who were administered ketamine prior to surgery reported unexplained, extended periods of pain relief for issues unrelated to the surgery itself.
 Ongoing studies have since found it to be remarkably successful in patients when conventional modalities have not brought the desired effects – while also preventing addictions from developing.
 This is because ketamine works in a significantly different way when compared to traditional pain-relieving and anti-depressant medications.

-Academic medical centers across the United States – including Yale University, the University of California at San Diego and the Mayo Clinic – are now increasingly opting to treat their pain and mood disorder patients with ketamine intravenous infusions.
+Academic medical centers across the United States – including Yale University, the University of California at San Diego and the Mayo Clinic – are now increasingly opting to treat their patients with pain and mood disorders with ketamine intravenous infusions.
 Now, this groundbreaking therapy is available in the Sarasota-Manatee area at Gulf Coast Ketamine Center.

 How Does Ketamine Infusion for Pain and Depression Work?